ktr0731/go-groovecoaster/README.md

 ===

 ## **Attention**
-- go-groovecoaster is now developping...
-- Unofficial library.
+Unofficial library.
 So don't abuse this.
 Please take full responsibility for your action.

 ## Description
-Go-GrooveCoaster is an unofficial client library for GrooveCoaster.
+Go-GrooveCoaster is an unofficial client library for Groove Coaster.

-## Equipments
-- Go
+You can get information about `mypage.groovecoaster.jp/sp/`

 ## Installation
 ``` sh